untangled-lang/untangled/README.md

 - `python3 tests --record-ground-truths` writes new `.gt` ground truths for all tests
 - `python3 tests --record-ground-truths test1 test2 ...` writes new `.gt` ground truths for the
   specified tests

+## Documentation
+The MDX file at `docs/src/main.mdx` (MDX is Markdown with support for React components) is the source file for the Language Reference Manual.
+You can edit it like a normal markdown file.
+You can also define additional react components in `docs/src/components`, and then import/use them in the MDX file.